ricardosantosfc/personal-website/README.md

 - [Figma](https://www.figma.com/) was used for moodboarding and designing the logo, minigame characters, "what" project images, site layout, and some icons.

-- As I was struggling a bit initially trying to figure out how to make the minigame using just vanilla Typescript, I made a quick standalone prototype with [Unity v2023.1.12f1](https://unity.com).
+- As I was struggling a bit initially trying to figure out how to make the minigame using just vanilla TypeScript, I made a quick standalone prototype with [Unity v2023.1.12f1](https://unity.com).
 It turned out to be a good call, as it helped me lay down the core gameplay mechanics and basic object structure using a workflow I'm quite comfortable with.

 - Both "my avatar" and the background for the minigame were modeled, textured, animated and rendered with [Blender v3.2](https://www.blender.org/).
 Rock textures from [Poly Haven](https://polyhaven.com/a/aerial_rocks_04).
 Sky HDRI also from a free resource library i've unfortunately lost track of.
 Avatar face texture from irl me (technically sourced from my parents, thanks mom, thanks dad)